Texas sues U.S. Homeland Security for refusing to verify… | WORLD

 Federal law creates the paradox of allowing non-citizens to illegally register while prohibiting states from requiring voters to give proof of citizenship to vote, according to the Texas lawsuit by Paxton and Texas Secretary of State Jane Nelson.
 While most voters on the list are likely eligible to vote, Texas officials still need to secure the election’s integrity by checking, Paxton’s office said.

 U.S. Citizenship and Immigration Services Director Ur M. Jaddou responded days after Texas’ initial request, advising officials to check residency statuses using the federal Systematic Alien Verification for Entitlements program, known simply as SAVE.
 It was the most secure, efficient, and reliable way to verify an individual’s citizenship for voter registration, Jaddou wrote.
 The immigration department can’t offer any other process for states to check citizenship status with, he added.
-Texas still insisted that SAVE was adequate for checking individuals’ citizenship for elections and petitioned the court to order immigration officials to check the names.
+Texas still insisted that SAVE was inadequate for checking individuals’ citizenship for elections and petitioned the court to order immigration officials to check the names.

 How can someone register to vote without legal status?
 Potential voters can register with a state-issued driver’s license or ID card and have officials certify their citizenship later.
 The process helps voters register easily while also protecting against ineligible voters participating in elections.
 But the voters at the center of the lawsuit registered to vote without a driver’s license or ID card, according to Paxton’s office.